Real Estate Witch

 After you’ve found several top-rated agents to compare, it’s time to set up interviews, meet with agents at your house, and choose the best one.

-• Consider using an agent matching service like Clever, which has pre-negotiated a flat 1% (or $3,000) listing commission rate with agents in its network.
+- Consider using our agent matching service, which has pre-negotiated a flat 1.5% ($3,000 minimum) listing commission rate with agents in its network.

 2. Sign a Florida listing agreement and seller disclosures